Disqualification and Readmission

 Can I apply at a later date if I take steps to meet all of the above listed criteria?

-Yes, however, the applicants’ academic history (such as excessive withdrawals and course retakes along with repetitive poor grades in major-related coursework) does weigh heavily in the Readmission Review Committees decision when reviewing the application packet.
-If applicant has already applied for readmission to UCF and was denied, applicant must wait one full academic year to apply again for readmission.
+Yes, however, the applicants’ academic history (such as excessive withdrawals and course retakes along with repetitive poor grades in major-related coursework) does weigh heavily in the Readmission Review Committees decision when reviewing the application.

 I took two or more consecutive (not including summer) semesters off (non-enrollment) and I was in good academic standing (2.0 or higher UCF GPA) when I was last enrolled at UCF.
 Now I’m ready to return, but don’t know where to start.

-Start by completing the Readmission Application form available at the Registrars’ Office or online at http://registrar.ucf.edu/docs/readmission_application.pdf .
+Start by completing the Readmission Application form available online at http://registrar.ucf.edu/readmission-application.
+COS support is not needed in this case.

 I took two or more consecutive (not including summer) semesters off (non-enrollment) and I was on Academic Probation (UCF cumulative GPA below 2.0) when I was last enrolled at UCF.
 Now I’m ready to return, but don’t know where to start.

-If you took two or more semesters off while on academic probation and wish to readmit, you may do so by completing the appropriate application through the Registrar’s Office.
-Please remember that you will be readmitted on academic probation, and will be urged to seek advisement from your College (contact COSAS at 407-823-6131 for an appointment).
+If you took two or more semesters off while on academic probation and wish to readmit, you may do so by completing the appropriate application through the Registrar’s Office http://registrar.ucf.edu/readmission-application.
+Please remember that you will be readmitted on academic probation and will be urged to seek advisement from your College (contact COSAS at firstname.lastname@example.org).
 For additional information, refer to our section on Academic Probation here.

 I disqualified 5 or more years ago when last enrolled at UCF and I’m ready to return to finish my degree.
 What should I do?

 Applicants who have not been enrolled for at least 5 or more years at UCF and whose quality point deficiency is greater than 30 points may qualify for the Academic Amnesty Program.
-You will need to complete the Academic Amnesty Program application, which you can obtain through COSAS by email, email@example.com.
+You will need to complete the Academic Amnesty Program application, which you can obtain through https://registrar.ucf.edu/question/academic-amnesty-application/ and must return the application to COSread@ucf.edu by the deadline for the term of readmission (summer 4/1; fall 7/1; spring 11/1).
 Applicants should consider the following before applying for Academic Amnesty:

-- Completion of AA from a Florida institute since last enrolled at UCF, if general education credits were not previously earned at UCF.
+- Completion of an AA from another Florida public institute since last enrolled at UCF, if general education credits were not previously earned at UCF.

-Once you have completed the Amnesty application packet through COSAS, and if COS agrees to support your readmission, you will be required to appear and present your case before the University Admissions and Standards Committee.
+Once you have submitted the Amnesty application packet through COS, we will contact you for a meeting to review your application.
 Support for Academic Amnesty applicants is extremely rare.

 How do I calculate my Grade Point Deficiency?